Happern/EventMapping/Notes.md

 ### What Do I Need ###
 - Access token (done)

+### Other Notes ###
+- We might want to store the streamed data
+	-	For this create a writing to file system
+	- Estimated size per day 30 kb

 ## Weather Data ##
 ### Some Questions ###
 - How often are we going to get weather data?